mavryk-network/mavryk-protocol/docs/user/node-monitoring.rst

 Logs
 ~~~~

-Eventually, you may want to gather the logs from the different Octez executables.
+Eventually, you may want to gather the logs from the different Mavkit executables.
 To do so, we suggest to use `Loki <https://grafana.com/docs/loki/latest/>`_ and `Promtail <https://grafana.com/docs/loki/latest/send-data/promtail/>`_.
-Promtail is used to gather the logs from each executable of Octez and pushes them to a Loki instance, for indexing metadata about the logs.
+Promtail is used to gather the logs from each executable of Mavkit and pushes them to a Loki instance, for indexing metadata about the logs.

 You first need to install both tools, following `their installation instructions <https://grafana.com/docs/loki/latest/setup/install/local/>`_.